 And it is exactly this kind of travel that we are now reviving under the name of “Pirate Cruises”.
-And which ships could be better suited than the three smallest in our fleet – Otac Luka, Zelenbor and Vila?
-Of course the “berths” have long since been replaced by cabins with washbasin, and air conditioning in the cabin aisles ensures that the temperatures remain bearable even in mid-summer.
-And you won't find the open shower on deck since there are now three showers/WC on board.
+And which ship could be better suited than the Zelenbor?
+Of course the “berths” have long since been replaced by cabins with showers/WC, and air conditioning in the cabin aisles ensures that the temperatures remain bearable even in mid-summer.
+And you won't find the open shower on deck any more.
 But what has not changed is the conviviality, and, if you bring your sleeping bag, you can finally once again enjoy the starry skies.

 Rijeka – Island of Krk – Island of Sveti Grgur – Island of Goli Otok – Zavratnica Bay – Island of Rab – Island of Pag – Island of Olib – Island of Lošinj – Island of Cres – Rijeka

 If you are coming by car you can drive into the port from 09:00 am.
 Our service team will then direct you to the garage and transfer you back to the port.
 Please note that embarkation time is from 11:00 am to 01:00 pm.
 After embarkation our representative will greet you with a welcome drink, and you will have a chance to get to know the crew and your fellow passengers.
 While enjoying a snack, we weigh anchor and head off for the island of Krk.
 Our first stop is a secluded cove, where you will for the first time be able to dive into the wonderful waters of the Adriatic.
 We then cruise to Punat on the island of Krk, situated in a sheltered, almost completely enclosed bay.
 There follows dinner on board and an overnight stay.